nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 83
 00:04:49,184 --> 00:04:53,946
-[SPEAKER_05]: back then, you know, practices that had learned in grad school and all that.
+[SPEAKER_05]: back then, you know, practices that I learned in grad school and all that.

 84
 00:04:54,398 --> 00:04:57,017